 This measurement, known as FEV1, represents the amount of air that a person can force out of their lungs in 1 second.

 The doctor compares the person’s actual FEV1 value to their expected FEV1 value, which is based on age, race, gender, and height.

 If the person’s FEV1 is lower than expected, it indicates reduced lung function.
 The greater the difference between the actual and expected FEV1 values, the greater the severity of the disease.

 This measurement, written as FVC, refers to the amount of air that a person can expel from their lungs after breathing in as deeply as they can.

 The doctor will use FEV1 and FVC values to calculate a ratio.
-In order to meet the criteria for COPD, a person’s FEV1 to FVC ratio must be less than 70%.
+In order to meet the criteria for COPD, a person’s FEV1 to FVC ratio must be

 The recently revised staging system for COPD takes into account two factors: airflow limitation and symptom history.